Teradata/kylo/ui/ui-common/README.md

-data-lake-ui-common
+ui-common
 ===================

 Purpose
 ------------
-The **data-lake-ui-common** module has common javascript and java code that pertains to the **data-lake-ui** project.
+The **ui-common** module has common javascript and java code that pertains to the user interface projects.
-This allows for common javascript css to be coded in 1 place and then referenced across other projects.
+This allows for common javascript css to be coded in one place and then referenced across other projects.
 Modules can include this project as a maven dependency and then reference the components.

 Referencing Static Content
 ----------